 • Be patient.
 Sometimes, the Northern Lights can be elusive, but the spectacle is worth the wait.

-• Choose a hotel with that offers a Northern Lights wake up call.
+• Choose a hotel that offers a Northern Lights wake up call.

 • Book a Northern Lights tour for the best chance of seeing the lights near Reykjavik.
 The tours will take you out to the best spots and some will even take professional photos of you with the Northern Lights.